Fector101/android_notify/README.md

         print("print in Debug Console")
 ```

-### Get Which Notification was used to Open App (identifer)
+### Get Which Notification was used to Open App - identifer (str)

-If you just want to get the Exact Notification Clicked to Open App, you can use to get unique NotificationHandler to get identifer
+If you just want to get the Exact Notification Clicked to Open App, you can use NotificationHandler to get unique to get identifer

 ```python
 from kivymd.app import MDApp